Toyo Tire Corporation

 0 / 1

-The company allows for whistleblowing but the procedure on how to report issues, the steps taken to investigate a complaint and protection of whistleblowers was not reported.
+The company allows for whistleblowing but the procedure on how to report issues, the steps taken to investigate a complaint, and the protection of whistleblowers are not reported.

 The company makes this commitment through the GPSNR Policy Framework.
 Partial points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that do not fully meet the SPOTT indicator criteria.
 The company also reports multiple mechanisms for reporting grievances, however the procedure by which a report is made, investigated and resolved is unclear.